INAV T-tail Layout Fixed-wing Tuning Guide

 Output Wiring:

-The FC has a built-in BEC.
-If your ESC also has a BEC, remove the middle red power wire and insulate it to prevent short circuits caused by contact during flight.
+The flight controller includes a built-in BEC.
+If your ESC also has a built-in BEC, remove and insulate the middle power wire carefully to prevent short circuits caused by movement during flight! ! !

 Parameter Setup: